theupshift/chrdev/posts/2020-04-24-Resuming-Elixir-by-self-hosting-plausible-analytics.md

 - Remove the concept of subscription and trial, further investigation needed.

+- Set up a Google Client ID and Secret to get search keywords through the google console

+- Same for Twitter

 Let me know what you think on [twitter @christian_fei](https://twitter.com/christian_fei)